-A new mini-documentary from The National Road Safety Foundation tells a true story about every parent's nightmare - a fatal car crash involving their child.
+A compelling mini-documentary from The National Road Safety Foundation tells a true story about every parent's nightmare - a fatal car crash involving their child.

-"Not So Fast," a nine-minute film by award-winning director Jessica Hester, tells the story of Connecticut teenager Reid Hollister, who was killed when he lost control of his speeding car on a highway exit ramp and rolled down an embankment.
+"Not So Fast," a nine-minute film by award-winning director Jessica Hester, tells about teenager Reid Hollister, who was killed when he lost control of his speeding car on a highway exit ramp and rolled down an embankment.
 The film shows the emotional toll on crash survivors - family and friends who are left behind.
+Reid's father Tim, an attorney, wrote two books to help warn parents about the dangers facing teen drivers and he talks with audiences nationwide about the risks of speeding and distraction, especially for young inexperienced drivers.